HorizenOfficial/eon/doc/howto/customlog.md

 - **sparkz.logInfo.logFileName**

-  Name of the log file
+  Name of the log file.
+  If you are running via Docker, you can also change it by setting the  environment variable: **SCNODE_LOG_FILE_NAME**

 - **sparkz.logInfo.logFileLevel** and **sparkz.logInfo.logConsoleLevel**

   Level of logging used for file and console appenders.
   Can be one of the following: off, fatal, error, warn, info, debug, trace, all
+  If you are running via Docker, you can also change them by setting the  environment variables: **SCNODE_LOG_FILE_LEVEL** and **SCNODE_LOG_CONSOLE_LEVEL**

 ## Advanced logging customization